mattermost/docs/source/install/install-rhel-6-mysql.rst

   ``sudo chkconfig mysqld on``

-10. Create the Mattermost user 'mmuser'.
+10. Create the Mattermost user *mmuser*.

   ``mysql> create user 'mmuser'@'%' identified by 'mmuser-password';``

   .. note::
-    1. Use a password that is more secure than 'mmuser-password'.
+    1. Use a password that is more secure than *mmuser-password*.
-    2. The '%' means that mmuser can connect from any machine on the network.
+    2. The '%' means that *mmuser* can connect from any machine on the network.
 However, it's more secure to use the IP address of the machine that hosts Mattermost.
 For example, if you install Mattermost on the machine with IP address 10.10.10.2, then use the following command:

     ``mysql> create user 'mmuser'@'10.10.10.2' identified by 'mmuser-password';``